ZivaVatra/SDAT/README.md

 Usage: ./SDAT.pl $configuration_file $scanner_file $target_folder $target_scan_filename
 ```

 The `$scanner_file` is what holds your device ID, as well as any extra options you want to add to your scanner.
-Each scanner has variations in behviour and features, which can be defined here.
+Each scanner has variations in behaviour and features, which can be defined here.

 The `$configuration_file` is a configuration file for your job.
 For more information for the kind of things you can define in your job.

-Please see "Configuratinon" section for more details of the above.
+Please see "Configuration" section for more details of the above.

 `$output_folder` is the target where your files will be saved, while `$target_scan_filename` is the name of the file.
 If you only scan one file without ADF, this will just end up being `$target_scan_filename.png`.
 If you are using an ADF scanner with multiple scanned pages, then each scan will be separate file, with the format `$target_scan_filename_$02d`.
 For example, running: